Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 Welcome to my project on setting up a simple data pipeline using entirely open-source software.
 Like any project, what starts off simple soon becomes complex, even if the intial task seems straightforward.
 We are going to cover the instillation of all the needed programs, and then configure them to take some data from a public source on the web and send it to a data analysis tool.
 This will only focus on locally hosted software.
 We leave the cloud for another day.

+To be clear, the purpose of this project is partially to demonstrate my knowledge of (basic) Data Engineering, and partially as a resource for when I, inevitably, forget much of this!

 ## Overview

 This is a list of all the programs we will need to install.